From warning signs of prostate cancer to how your diet influences your risk, find out some fast facts about this common cancer.

 Symptoms of advanced prostate cancer might include difficulty with urination, fatigue or persistent pain in the back, hips or pelvis.

 There’s not a one-size-fits-all approach to when men should begin prostate cancer screening.
-The American Cancer Society recommends that average-risk men start prostate cancer screening at age 50, while the U.S. Preventive Services Task Force recommends that men get screened between the ages of 55 and 69.
+The American Cancer Society recommends that average-risk men discuss prostate cancer screening at age 50, while the United States Preventive Services Task Force recommends that some men get screened between the ages of 55 and 69.

 Some prostate cancer experts, like Hung, think men should consider screening even earlier.

-“I recommend that men between the ages 45 to 49 have a baseline PSA test,” he says.
-“Depending on the baseline PSA, they should have a PSA test every 1 to 2 years until the age of 70.”
+“I recommend that men between the ages of 45 to 49 have a baseline PSA test,” he says.
+“Depending on the baseline PSA, they should have a PSA test every one to two years until the age of 70.”

 Since each man has different risk factors, you and your doctor should discuss your individual situation.

 “The decision to do a PSA test should be a shared decision between the patient and physician,” Hung says.